 Your flooring is like other products and is susceptible to fading, with prolonged exposure to sunlight.
 Use of window coverings, shades or tinting your windows is recommended.

-Although the flooring planks are waterproof, you should promptly remove spills using a soft cloth reducing slip hazards.
+Promptly remove spills using a soft cloth reducing slip hazards

 We love our pets but occasionally accidents happen.